Bogusław Radziwiłł: Biography

 The Swedish defeat and eventual retreat from the territories of the Commonwealth abruptly ended the plans of Janusz and Bogusław.
 The former died at Tykocin Castle besieged by forces loyal to the Commonwealth, while Bogusław retreated with his forces to Prussia, where he supported Frederick William, Elector of Brandenburg, against the Polish king.
 In the Battle of Prostki on 8 October 1656, Bogusław's forces were decimated by the Commonwealth forces under Hetman Wincenty Korwin Gosiewski.
 Radziwiłł himself was captured by the Tatars, who initially enslaved him and wanted to transport him to Crimea.
 After fierce discussions with the Tatar commanders, he was handed over to Gosiewski.

+From October to 10 December 1659, he participated in the successful blockade and capture of Strasburg in conjunction with a Polish–Lithuanian force.

 Boguslaw married Anna Maria Radziwiłł, the only daughter of his relative and collaborator, the late prince Janusz.
 In turn, this couple had only one surviving child, a daughter, Ludwika Karolina Radziwiłł.
 Both Bogusław's and Janusz's lines of the Radziwiłł family became extinct by the next generation.

 In Poland it is believed that Bogusław's and Janusz's only lasting achievement was to tarnish the Radziwiłł family name for years to come with their treason, eclipsing the deeds of other Radziwiłłs like Michał Kazimierz Radziwiłł, who fought for the Crown and the Commonwealth against the Swedes.
 Bogusław is the archvillain in a novel by Henryk Sienkiewicz, The Deluge, which is mandatory school reading in Poland, and is also the basis for a very popular eponymous film.